nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_mqtt_multi_service/README.rst

 This sample is a minimal, error tolerant, integrated demonstration of the :ref:`lib_nrf_cloud`, :ref:`lib_location`, and :ref:`lib_at_host` libraries.
 It demonstrates how you can integrate Firmware-Over-The-Air (FOTA), Location Services, Alert and Log Services, periodic sensor sampling, and more in your `nRF Cloud`_-enabled application.
-It also demonstrates how to implement error tolerance in your cellular applications without relying on reboot loops.
+It also demonstrates how to build connected, error-tolerant applications without worrying about physical-level specifics using Zephyr's ``conn_mgr``.

 .. _nrf_cloud_mqtt_multi_service_requirements: